senzhaocode/FuSViz_docs/docs/FAQ.rst

--  Though the main purpose of FuSViz is used to visualize and interpret SVs of multiple samples, users can load read alignments in the ``file upload`` panel of **Linear module** or using **Two-way module** (see **Appendix** - how to plot read coverage for a customized analysis of one specific sample using alignment file, either from RNA-seq or DNA-seq or both).
+-  Though the main purpose of FuSViz is used to visualize and interpret SVs of multiple samples, users can load read alignments in the ``file upload`` panel of **Linear module** or using **Two-way module** for single sample analysis (see **Appendix** - how to plot read coverage for a customized analysis of one specific sample using alignment file, either from RNA-seq/DNA-seq or both).